Kongos Play WFPK Derby Fest Stage! - 91.9 WFPK Independent Louisville

 The Kentucky Derby Festival has released their 2019 Waterfront Jam concert line-up and once again, we’ll present the main stage on boat race day!
-Join us Wednesday, May 1st for the big steam boat race, food, rides and fun, then stay for a concert by Kongos with C2 and the Brothers Reed at 8pm!
+Join us Wednesday, May 1st for the Great Steam Boat Race, food, rides and fun, then stay for a concert by Kongos with Lexington’s C2 and the Brothers Reed at 8pm!

 The four Kongos brothers specialize in alt rock infused with the poly-rhythmic cadences of their South African upbringing.
 They’ll perform songs from their latest release, 1929, Pt.
 1, and other favorites!
 Admission is free with your 2019 Pegasus Pin!